VectorMethods

 Solutions

-Multimodal search for large media libraries
+Multimodal media search for large libraries

 Why media search breaks down